Ugwuoba: Economy

 The people of Ugwuoba are notable farmers.
-The Mamu Forest Reserve is an annex of the Ugwuoba land.
+Mamu Forest Reserve is an annex of the Ugwuoba land.
 There is a federal agricultural research settlement in Agungwu and Aguabosi villages.
 One of the popular markets of the town is the Ugwuoba Garki cattle market.
 The market is strategically located around the border of Enugu and Anambra States along the Enugu-Onitsha expressway.
 Afor Market Ugwuoba attracts traders from Awka, Oji-River urban, Enugu and its environs.

-The town is home to Akukwa field in the OPL 907 area, first drilled by Shell in 1938 – 1939.
+The town is home to Akukwa field in the OPL 907 area, first drilled by Shell in 1938–1939.
 Thereafter, the gas field recorded further successful drills by Shell-BP in 1955 and 1956.